ropensci/roweb3/content/blog/2024-03-14-champions-program-2024/index.en.md

 ### General characteristics of the applicants

 Most of the applicants were from the United States, followed by Brazil, Mexico and Argentina.
 It suggests a strong presence of the program in North and South America.
-However, we also received applications from countries in Africa, Asia, Europe and Oceania, indicating a global reach of the Champions Program.
+However, we also received applications from countries in Africa, Asia, Europe and Oceania, indicating that we are approaching our goal of having a global reach in the Champions Program.

 Of the participants who reported preferred pronouns, 56.7% mentioned _she/her_ and 43.3% mentioned _he/him_.
 A significant number of participants did not report preferred pronouns (38.1%).